For my T-SQL Tuesday contribution this month I want to write a letter to my 20 year old self.

-This months T-SQL Tuesday is hosted by Mohammad Darab.
-He invites us all to write our 20 year old selves a letter and wants us all to share what advice we would give our past selves.
+Because this months T-SQL Tuesday is hosted by Mohammad Darab, who invites us all to write our 20 year old selves a letter and wants us all to share what advice we would give our past selves.

 You can find out more about the invite by clicking on the T-SQL Tuesday logo and following the link